What Is Marketing

 A simple Google search and you will get the definition of marketing as “the action or business of promoting and selling products or services, including market research and advertising”.

-As a marketer, it looks pretty localized and specific to me.
 Marketing is more than just the idea of ‘promoting‘ and ‘selling‘ a product.
-In recent times, the act of marketing itself has expanded widely to include anything that helps in delivering information about a product or a service to its interested customers.
+In recent times, the act of marketing itself has expanded widely to include anything that helps in delivering information about a product or a service.

 What Is Marketing?

-Do you remember the last time when you suddenly become aware of a product that you hadn’t ever heard of, before or have bought a product that you never thought you will buy.
+Do you remember the last time when you suddenly become aware of a product that you hadn’t ever heard of, or have you bought a product that you never thought you would buy otherwise.
 Well, that’s what marketing is.
+It’s like that Amazon app, when you have it installed in your phone, you will obviously, spend more!

 Marketing essentially is an action or a group of activities that enable a business to reach its customers or prospects through strategized online or non-digital media backed by customer research, market research and business-specific goals and objectives.